Show All Answers

-The library does provide a Homework Help program, Monday through Thursday from 3 to 6 p.m.
-Volunteer tutors provide homework help to grades kindergarten to 8th grades.
+The library does provide a Homework Help program, Tuesday and Wednesday from 2:30 to 5:30 p.m.
+Volunteer tutors provide homework help to grades kindergarten to 12th grades.

 Please call 209-333-6800, ext.
 2009 or email Linda.
 Browse more information about using our meetings.